-Publications on mandatory human rights due diligence
+Publications: mandatory human rights and environmental due diligence

 Human Rights and Business 2017: Promoting responsibility and ensuring accountability (Joint Committee on Human Rights, 2017)

 Proposes that “the Government bring forward legislation to impose a duty on all companies to prevent human rights abuses…[which] would require all companies to put in place effective human rights due diligence processes (as recommended by the UN Guiding Principles), both for their subsidiaries and across their whole supply chain.”

 Evidence for mandatory HRDD legislation (European Coalition for Corporate Justice, May 2020)

 Collects key policy and legal developments in the field of mandatory human rights due diligence or parent company liability, which show the emergent trend towards legislation.

 EU Model Legislation on Corporate Responsibility to Respect Human Rights and the Environment (ECCJ, February 2020)